osohq/oso/new-docs/content/any/getting-started/policies/index.md

 If you have some prior exposure to logic programming, the Polar language will feel very familiar.
 If not, don't panic!
-Polar is designed to be simple, often allowing easier and more concise expression of authorization rules than equivalent code in an imperative language.
+Polar is designed to be simple, often allowing more concise expression of authorization rules than equivalent code in an imperative language.
 If you can express an authorization rule as a simple declarative sentence of English (or other natural language),